 - Add in the beef and mix using your hands or a spatula to gently combine.
 You don't want to overwork the mixture, but you do want to be sure the seasonings and binders are evenly dispersed throughout the meat.

-- Divide the beef mixture into four sections then shape each section into an oval patty that is are about ½ inch thick.
+- Divide the beef mixture into four sections then shape each section into an oval patty that is about ½ inch thick.

 - Heat a bit of oil in a large nonstick or cast-iron skillet over medium-high heat.